When is registration information available?

 Q: When are nation-states assigned?

-A: Nation-states are assigned after the school's registration form is faxed to the UAA Political Science office at 907.786.4647.
+A: Nation-states are assigned after the school's registration form is received and reviewed.

 Q: Can I choose the nation-states my students will represent?

-A: No, the faculty director assigns the nation-states.
-School advisors may request countries on the registration form, but the UAA faculty director makes the final decision.
-If you have an exchange student that wants to represent her/his country, you may indicate it on the registration form and also send an email to the MUN admin office, but there is no guarantee the nation-state will be available.
+A: No, the Faculty Director assigns the nation-states.
+School advisors may request countries on the registration form, but the UAA Faculty Director makes the final decision.
+If you have an exchange student that wants to represent her/his country, you may indicate it on the registration form and also send an email to the Faculty Director, but there is no guarantee the nation-state will be available.
 Registering early is recommended.

 Q: Is each delegate expected to submit a position paper, or is it one per country?